masonw19/ARC4-Decryption-Circuit/README.md

 <p align="center"><img src="figures/rdy-en-arg.svg" title="ready-enable microprotocol with an argument" width="65%" height="65%"></p>

 Note: Be careful about combinational loops.
 For example, since `en` can derive from `rdy` through combinational logic, `rdy` cannot also derive from `en` combinationally; otherwise, the two signals will form a wire loop.

-## Designing the Decryption Circuit

-### General implementation requirements

-In your design, ensure that:

-- all sequential logic triggers on positive clock edge only,
-- resets are active-low and asynchronous throughout,
-- there is no logic on the clock or reset paths,
-- there are no latches, and
-- there are no tristate elements.

-(Naturally, these rules don't apply to your testbench files.)

-In this lab, it will also be especially important that your memory instances are accessible exactly via the instance names / hierarchy we defined, since otherwise the autograder will not be able to test your submission.

-Finally, remember to copy any modules you develop in one task and use in another task to the folder where they are used, and do not submit any generated memories.
-Carefully read the [Deliverables and evaluation](#deliverables-and-evaluation) section for details.

 ### Task 1: ARC4 state initialization